aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 The following code example demonstrates how to replace text with paragraph and page break:
 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-find_replace-FindAndReplace-ReplaceTextContaingMetaCharacters.java" >}}

-## Find and Replace String in Header/Footer of a Document
+## Find and Replace Text in Header or Footer of a Document {#find-and-replace-string-in-header-or-footer-of-a-document}

 You can find and replace text in the header/footer section of a Word document using the [HeaderFooter](https://apireference.aspose.com/words/java/com.aspose.words/HeaderFooter) class.